Das says GDP to clip at 9.5% as growth impulses strong | Business

 Loans will go where there is demand.
 As of now, there is great demand for housing loans for one as we are now, in the lowest interest rate regime and ample liquidity, and for another, many people are looking for more spacious homes due to the pandemic, he said.

-So it is up to banks to do risk pricing very carefully in terms of sectoral allocation of their assets.
+So, it is up to banks to do risk pricing very carefully in terms of sectoral allocation of their assets.
 Each bank has to do its due diligence and determine the risk appetite, Das noted, parrying a direct answer to the question of whether he sees any bubble in the retail books.
+The governor also discounted the fears being raised about the government being forced to infuse capital into the RBI, as in the past three years it had taken out a lot of the central bank’s reserves as dividends.

+One report has pegged that the government will infuse at least Rs 57,000 crore to maintain the over 20 per cent capital buffer that the Bimal Jalan panel had recommended.
+However, Das said “this is an alarming forecast” and there is no way that the government will have to infuse capital into the central bank.
+But we have more than four months left to close the fiscal and we will know the exact position only by the end of the year.

+“But all I can say is that the forecast is alarming and there will not be any need for capital infusion into the bank.
+This is purely speculative.
+Government injecting capital into RBI will not happen, as it is very alarmist and we don’t foresee such a position,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)